 Within several months after the attacks, Asahara was found hiding out at his group’s compound near Mount Fuji and arrested.
-He was convicted and sentenced to death in 2004 but remains on death row.
+He was convicted and sentenced to death in 2004 and was executed on July 6, 2018.
 Aum Shinrikyo, renamed Aleph in 2000, still exists, although its membership is smaller than it was in the mid-1990s.

 2. Jim Jones: Ordered hundreds of his followers to kill themselves as a “revolutionary act”

 In 1976, San Francisco’s mayor appointed the charismatic, power-hungry Jones, who traveled with bodyguards, to the city’s Housing Authority and he soon became its chairman.
 However, in 1977, following a slew of negative publicity about Temple members being physically and mentally abused by Jones, he relocated with some 1,000 of his followers to the Guyanese jungle, where he promised they would create a utopian community.
 Instead, the followers were subjected to harsh living conditions and punished if they questioned Jones’ authority.

 On November 17, U.S. Representative Leo Ryan of California arrived at Jonestown to investigate claims that Temple members were being held there against their will.
 Ryan and his small delegation were received cordially, but the next day, as the congressman was waiting at a nearby airstrip with his group, which by then included some Temple members who wanted to defect, they were ambushed by gunmen sent by Jones.
 Ryan and four others in his party were killed.
 Later that day, Jones, who by then was in declining mental health and addicted to drugs, ordered his followers to commit what he termed a “revolutionary act” by drinking cyanide-laced juice; those who resisted were forced to do so.
 Jones died from a gunshot wound to his head.
 Prior to the 9/11 attacks, the Jonestown tragedy marked the single largest loss of U.S. civilian lives in a non-natural disaster.